cansarigol/pdbr/README.md

 # pdbr

 [Rich](https://github.com/willmcgugan/rich) is a great library for terminal output.
-Hence I wanted to use it with PDB.
+In order to make the PDB results more colorful.

 ## Installing